sara-sabr/ITStrategy/_pages/en/capabilities.md

   b.
 Monitoring too small a scope.
 (Monitoring one or two areas rather than the full software development and delivery pipeline)
   c.
 Focusing on local optimizations.
 (Focusing on reducing the response time for one service's storage needs without evaluating whether the broader infrastructure could also benefit from the same improvement)
   d.
 Monitoring everything
   e.
-Taking a thoughtful approach to monitoring which usually draws attention to key areas (Elite)
+Taking a thoughtful approach to monitoring which usually draws attention to key areas (Ideal)
   f.
 We do not do system  monitoring

 - How fast your team reacts to alerts when the system approaches critical thresholds or goes down?
   Percentage slider
   Ideal: up to 25%

-- Which tool do you use to share collected data in your team?
-  a.
-Google docs (Medium)
-  b.
-Email (Medium)
-  c.
-Office 365 (Elite)
-  d.
-Slack (High)
-  e.
-None of the above/not applicable (Low)

 - How usually accurate and relevant is the data to your goal of the team?
   a.
-Very Frequently (1)
+Very Frequently (Ideal)
   b.
 Frequently
   c.
 Occasionally
   d.
 Rarely